Evaluation Procedures for Orthopedic Problems

 Computed Tomography (CT or CAT) Scan of the Bones

-Computed tomography is an imaging procedure that uses X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
-It’s also called CT or CAT scan.
-A CT scan can provide detailed images of any part of the body, including the bones, muscles, fat, and organs.
+Computed tomography is an imaging test that uses X-rays and a computer to make detailed images of the body.
+A CT scan shows details of the bones, muscles, fat, and organs.

 Fluoroscopy is a study of moving body structures.
 It’s much like an X-ray "movie" and is often done while a contrast dye moves through the part of the body being examined.
 Fluoroscopy, as an imaging tool, allows doctors to look at many body systems, including the skeletal, digestive, urinary, respiratory, and reproductive systems.